tungstennn/ETL-Pipeline-for-Trading-Insights-Application/README.md

 The goal is to pull in data from the Twelve Data API to obtain some stocks and crypto data.
 I then transform them locally and combine them to obtain a single source of truth (SSOT).
 I then load this into the PostgreSQL Pagila database, with the code to update the database running periodically (hourly).
 Finally, I pull the data out and make some visualizations using Streamlit.

 ---
+### To Run ETL pipeline:
+- on the root folder, run 'python -m scripts.run_etl`.
+The scheduler should run hourly

 ## Requirements